We independently review all our recommendations. Purchases made via our links may earn us a commission. Learn more ❯

-Foam ear tips are widely considered to be the most comfortable option, as they conform to fit the ear canal.
+Foam ear tips are widely considered the most comfortable option, as they conform to fit the ear canal.
 They are essentially earplugs with a hole through the center (typically around a stiff rubber tube to allow sound to pass through the foam).

 They are known for creating a good seal and fit in the ear, with excellent isolation from external sounds.
-However, users from enthusiast sites such as Head-Fi often report increased bass (and decreased highs) due to a ‘funneling’ effect of the sound into the ear canal.
+However, users from enthusiast sites such as Head-Fi often report increased bass (and decreased highs) due to a ‘funneling’ effect into the ear canal.

-These memory foam ear tips create an excellent seal that greatly improves the noise isolation of the IEM.
-There are certain models of the Comply™ foam tips that even comes with “wax guard” to mitigate build up of earwax in the tubes of the ear tips.
+These memory foam ear tips create an excellent seal that greatly improves the noise isolation of the IEMs.
+There are certain models of the Comply™ foam tips that even come with a “wax guard” to mitigate the build-up of earwax in the tubes of the ear tips.